rmiesen/pdx-devopsdays-2017/Day2/05-aligning_business_engineering_and_operations_with_actionable_metrics.md

    - Two ways of thinking
      - Mode 1: Automatic responses.
      - Mode 2: Systematic response.
+   - Can manifest itself in metrics as "biased metrics": metrics that exist to support an assumed conclusion and truth.

 ## Making metrics actionable
  * Action expresses priorities.